 \section{Data Analysis}

 This work is based on the data in the publically available Compton Gamma-Ray Observatory data archive at Goddard Space Flight Center.
-Our sample includes bursts up to trigger number 6230 and contains 1395 events selected as useful for complexity -- brightness analysis and 1310 useful events for ATP study.
+Our sample includes bursts up to trigger number 6230 and contains 1395 events selected as useful for the complexity -- brightness analysis and 1310 events being useful for the ATP study.
 We use 0.064~s and 1.024~s time resolution data from the Large Area Detectors (LAD).
-All the profiles are constructed in 64 ms resolution with an 1024 ms resolution extension if necessary and all background fits are done with 1024 ms data as they cover a wider time range including the pre-trigger history.
-We use the count rate summed over the four LAD energy channels, covering the 25 -- 1000 keV energy range, when studying the behavior of the ATP, as well as channels 2--3 (50 -- 300 keV) in complexity -- brightness analysis.
+All the time profiles are constructed in 64 ms resolution with a 1024 ms resolution extension if necessary.
+All background fits are done using the 1024 ms data as they cover a wider time range including the pre-trigger history.
+We use the count rate summed over the four LAD energy channels covering the 25 -- 1000 keV energy range, when studying the behavior of the ATP, as well as the count rate summed over channels 2--3 (50 -- 300 keV) in our complexity -- brightness analysis (see SPS97).
 Backgrounds were subtracted using linear fits.
-A visual scan of all triggered bursts was performed in order to select useful events and to set fitting windows.
+A visual scan of all triggered bursts was performed in order to select useful events and to set the fitting windows.

-As a measure of the peak brightness of the event when sorting bursts into brightness groups we used the peak fluxes from the current BATSE catalog (Meegan et al. 1997) in 64 ms time resolution.
-Peak alignment and peak normalization of bursts were performed using count rates in 64 ms time resolution.
-In \S~3 we use our estimations of the 64 ms peak count rate as a measure of brightness instead of peak fluxes from the catalog.
-In order to reduce brightness dependent biases associated with Poisson noise we developed a peak search scheme where each count rate excess over neighboring time intervals is tested for its statistical significance.
+As a measure of peak brightness we use the peak flux, $F_p$, or the peak count rate, $P$, depending on the application.
+Peak fluxes in 64 ms time resolution from the current BATSE catalog (Meegan et al. 1998) were used when sorting bursts into brightness groups: this is a traditional measure which is more convenient when comparing results of different works.
+On the other hand, peak count rates have a more direct association with the trigger efficiency.
+Therefore, in \S~3, we use our estimates of the 64 ms peak count rate as a measure of brightness instead of using the peak fluxes from the catalog.
+In order to reduce brightness dependent biases associated with Poisson noise, we developed a peak search scheme where each count rate excess over neighboring time intervals is tested for its statistical significance.

-The important procedures of the data analysis and their tests are described in Appendix A.
+Important procedures of the data analysis and their tests are described in Appendix A.